contensis/docs-management-dotnet/key-concepts/workflow.md

 // Invoke a workflow event
 try
 {
-    entries.Workflow.Invoke("decline",
+    entries.Workflow.Invoke("awaitingApproval.decline",
         new
         {
             message = "Need to work on the last part as it doesn't read very well..."
         }
     );